robotwilliams/rw-portfolio/README.md

 - **Interactive Work Environment**: Project grid that opens detailed project windows
 - **Window Management**: Only one project window open at a time with proper stacking
 - **Authentic Styling**: Accurate recreation of Windows 98 visual design and interactions
+- **Time-based Backgrounds**: Dynamic gradients that change based on time of day
+- **Live Clock**: Authentic digital clock in the taskbar

 ## Features